Did you know that a good laundry trick is to throw two USED TENNIS BALLS into your washing-machine drum?

 - The third step is to clean out the filter.
 Clogged filters are often the cause of problems in front-loading machines.

-- The fourth step is to add 50 gr of sodium percarbonate to the drum - which must be completely empty - and set your machine to a hot or sanitising cycle.
+- The fourth step is to add 50g of sodium percarbonate (more info HERE) to the drum - which must be completely empty - and set your machine to a hot or sanitising cycle.
 The sodium percarbonate will help to sanitise the machine and get rid of any offensive odours.
-When the job is done, you can sanitise your old toothbrush soaking it in a solution of hot water and one spoon of sodium percarbonate.
+When the job is done, you can sanitise your old toothbrush soaking it in a solution of hot water and one teaspoon of sodium percarbonate.

 - To prevent mould build-up on the seals of the machine, keep the door slightly ajar in between uses.
 With these methods, you will definitely avoid a smelly washing-machine, and smelly clothes too.